 Upon completion of the chapter, the reader will be able to:

-Describe the common clinical presentation and diagnosis of CF.
+Describe the pathophysiology and clinical presentation of acute and chronic asthma.

 EPIDEMIOLOGY AND ETIOLOGY